harsh6292/Behavioral-Cloning-CarND/report.md

 The keras model I created consisted of total of 9 layers.

 * The first layer is the Cropping2D layer through which I cropped the image so that only the important parts of the image are seen by the model (The road, side lines etc).
 This eliminated the hood of the car and any scenery or sky from the image which is not relevant for the model.
-(modely.py line 138)
+(modely.py line 186)

 * The second layer consisted of Lambda normalization layer.
 This layer helps normalize the image which might have extreme pixel values at certain points.
-(model.py line 141)
+(model.py line 189)

 * The third, fourth and fifth layers are the convolution layers with increasing filter size of 8, 12 and 16 respectively.
 The filter size varied from 5x5 to 3x3 in the end.
-These layers use the RELU activation function to introduce nonlinearity.
+These layers use the LeakyReLU activation function to introduce nonlinearity with little weights given to output values which does not pass threshold.
-(model.py lines 145-154)
+(model.py lines 191-222)

 * The sixth layer is the flatten layer to convert convolution inputs into one single output.
-(model.py line 160)
+(model.py line 229)

 * After this, three Dense layers or fully connected layers were added.
-(model.py lines 161-165)
+(model.py lines 232-240)

 ##### Attempts to reduce overfitting in the model
 The model made use of flipped images in order to generalize better.

 I augmented my own training dataset with Udacity provided dataset in order to reduce overfitting and generalize better.

+I also used LeakyReLU and SpatialDropout layers in the model to reduce overfitting.

 I then ran the saved model.h5 file to be used with simulator to verify that the car is well inside the lanes and even if it touches the lane, the model brings it back to center of lane.

 ##### Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 172).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 247).

 ##### Appropriate training data